You and I are solar powered, at least indirectly. It is the

 any guarantee that it will work, but if it does we will have solved all of our

-energy problems both now, and a long way into the future.
-To this end the
+energy problems both now and a long way into the future.
+To this end a number of

 If we do ever solve